-CSHJR 109 is necessary because an attorney general's opinion has clouded the constitutionality of the SLB's statutory authority to transfer proceeds from PSF land and property directly to the ASF.
+CSSJR 5 is necessary because an attorney general's opinion has clouded the constitutionality of the School Land Board's statutory authority to transfer proceeds from PSF land and property directly to the Available School Fund.
 The SLB should have this authority to ensure that public schools benefit directly from the investment returns realized by the board.
-CSHJR 109 would amend the Texas Constitution to permit a direct transfer from the SLB to the ASF.
-This could add millions of dollars in revenue for the public schools that is badly needed.
+CSSJR 5 would amend the Texas Constitution to permit a direct transfer from the SLB to the ASF, at the discretion of the SLB and subject to a cap of no more than \$300 million per year.
+This could add millions of dollars in badly needed revenue for the public schools while preserving the corpus of the PSF.

 Atty.
 Gen. Opinion, GA-0617, April 9, 2008, concluded that sec.
 51.413(1), Natural Resources Code, allowing the SLB to send funds directly to the ASF, was likely unconstitutional.
-CSHJR 109 would permit legislation that would ensure that public schools benefited directly from the investment returns earned by the GLO from PSF lands.
-The proposed amendment also would ensure that the corpus of the PSF would remain secure by capping the distribution at no more than 50 percent per year.
+CSSJR 5 would permit legislation that would ensure that public schools benefited directly from the investment returns earned by the GLO from PSF lands.
+The proposed amendment also would ensure that the corpus of the PSF would remain secure by capping the distribution at no more than \$300 million per year.
 While the corpuses of the real estate special fund account and the PSF have grown, the SLB has transferred less money in recent biennia compared to 10 years ago.

 Despite the claim that the SLB's having the discretion to retain a portion of the returns ensures the fund's ability to perform well in the future, this fails to appreciate the detriment of hoarding money meant for the public school finance system when the need for additional funding is so pressing.

-CSHJR 109 would promote transparency by permitting legislation that would allow a traceable path between the net revenue earned by the GLO and the ASF.
+CSSJR 5 would promote transparency by permitting legislation that would allow a traceable path between the net revenue earned by the GLO and the ASF.
 There is no reason why funds transferred from the GLO must go first to the PSF and then possibly to ASF.